 One of the best things about going on vacation to Africa is leaving the hubbub of your daily work and life behind.
 For most people (whether you choose to go on safari or spend a relaxed week by the beach), Africa travel is all about tuning out and refocusing on a simpler way of life.
 However, if you're leaving family or friends behind, it's nice to be able to let your loved ones know that you arrived safely, or to catch up occasionally on the news from home.
 In this article, we look at a few of the easiest ways to stay in touch.
+For tips on contacting hotels or tour operators in Africa before you travel, click here.

 Cell Phones in Africa